SummaryRead the full fact sheet

-The development of primary teeth begins while the baby is in the womb.
-At about five weeks' gestation, the first buds of primary teeth appear in the baby's jaws.
-At birth, the baby has a full set of 20 primary teeth (10 in the upper jaw, 10 in the lower jaw) hidden within the gums.
-Primary teeth are also known as baby teeth, milk teeth or deciduous teeth.
+The development of deciduous teeth begins while the baby is in the womb.
+At about 5 weeks' gestation, the first buds of the deciduous teeth develop in the baby's jaws.
+At birth, the baby has all their deciduous teeth (10 in the upper jaw, 10 in the lower jaw) and some permanent teeth developing in the jaws.
+Deciduous teeth are also known as baby teeth, milk teeth, first teeth, or primary teeth.

 Types of teeth

-- molars – these are larger than premolars, with broad, flat surfaces that grind food.
+- Molars – these are larger than premolars towards the back of the mouth, with broad, flat surfaces that grind food.

 'Eruption' refers to the tooth breaking through the gum line.
-In babies, tooth eruption is also called teething.
-The timing of tooth eruption differs from child to child.
-For example, one child may cut their first tooth when only a few months old, while another may not start teething until they are 12 months old or more.
+In babies, this process is called teething.
+The time for each tooth to erupt differs from child to child.
+For example, one child may have their first tooth erupt when they are only a few months old, while another may not have a tooth erupt until they are 12 months old or more.

 Managing the teething process

-Teething takes about eight days, which includes four days before and three days after the tooth comes through the gum.
-(You may see a blue-grey bubble on the gum where the tooth is about to appear.
-This is called an eruption cyst and will usually go away without treatment.)
-During this time, it can be tough to keep children comfortable.
+Sometimes, you may see a blue-grey bubble on the gum where the tooth is about to appear.
+This is called an eruption cyst and usually goes away when the tooth erupts.
+During this time, it is important to provide your child with additional support to keep them comfortable.